The fundamental theorem of cubical small cancellation theory: Cubical small cancellation theory

+is a decomposition of $P$ into at most $k-1$ $D$-pieces which contradicts the assumption that $C$ is a $k$-shell. \end{proof}

-Every embedded boundary cone-cell that does not disconnect is a $k$-shell for some $k$, since every internal edge of an embedded cone-cell is contained in some $D$-piece.
+Every embedded boundary cone-cell $C$ that does not disconnect is a $k$-shell for some $k$, since every edge of $\partial C$ internal in $D$ is contained in some $D$-piece.
 The degree of a boundary cone-cell in $D$ is stable under applying hexagon moves in $D$.
 This follows immediately from the definition of $D$-piece.

 \begin{exa} By Lemma~\ref{rectangle}, if $R$ is pseudorectangle with a side $P$ contained in $\partial C$, then $P$ is a $D$-hyperplane-piece in $C$, In particular if $L$ is a ladder, then every end-cell $C$ is a vertex or \emph{$1$-shell} in $L$ .
 All other cone-cells are disconnecting, so there are no shells of degree $>1$ in $L$. \end{exa}